zimoun/bempp-conda/README.md

     $ conda install bempp --use-local --yes
 ```

-Issues (versions)
+Issues
 ======

+- **The versions of the dependencies.**
-- Using these versions, we are able to compile and pass the tests
+Using these versions, we are able to compile and pass the tests
 [![Build Status](https://travis-ci.org/zimoun/bempp.svg?branch=eg-travis)](https://travis-ci.org/zimoun/bempp)

  + CMake needs to be < 3.5